In this tutorial, I will explain how to see from a Windows server, the shared files and folders that are open.

 Get-SmbOpenFile | Where-Object -Property ShareRelativePath -Match ".vhdx"

-The above command, display only vhdx files
+The above command only displays vhdx files

 Close an open file: